Skip to main content

 • “Cover mechanics are unpolished, weapons lack variety (pistol outshines all), and replay value is near zero after six hours.”

-• “But my disappointment is immeasurable, now that I've gotten a taste of what I would have been surely ready to call my favorite new rogue game of the last five years, if only there was replay value.”
+• “But my disappointment is immeasurable, now that I've gotten a taste of what I would have been surely ready to call my favourite new rogue game of the last five years, if only there was replay value.”

 • story